What is Progressive Tax?

 Advantages of Progressive Tax

-- There is a safety net for the less fortunate in the society to ensure life does not become too harsh on them.
+- There is a reduction in tax amounts for the less fortunate in society to ensure their tax burden is not crippling.

-- The government receives a lot of revenue compared to a proportional tax system.
+- The government collects more tax revenue, as compared to a proportional tax system.

 Progressive vs Regressive Tax System

-The opposite of the progressive system is the regressive tax rate where the tax liability reduces as the taxable amount increases.
+The opposite of the progressive system is the regressive tax rate where tax liability reduces as the taxable amount increases.
 Regardless of the rate used, the government aims to collect money from citizens.
-After pooling all the money together, it can provide public goods and services like security and affordable healthcare.
+After pooling all the money together, it can provide public goods and services such as infrastructure and healthcare.

 |Taxable Amount ($)||Proportional Tax (%)||Progressive Tax (%)||Regressive Tax (%)||Digressive Tax (%)|